Home

 Note how the correctly placed shadows and contour lines make it look like the tie laying naturally across the shirt.

-Drawing from Life - Full preliminary drawing This is the final preliminary pencil drawing from life, after which I did my final charcoal piece.
+This is the final preliminary pencil drawing from life, after which I did my final charcoal piece.

 Leonard Boomhower (1910 - 1993)